k61n/openhkl/doc/sphinx/workflow.rst

 offset` and `y offset` controls define the offset of this crosshair, in pixels, with respect to the *centre* of the image.

 The `Find blobs in this image` box allows the user to leverage image processing algorithms from the OpenCV (namely `SimpleBlobDetector`) library to locate detector spots.

+.. table:: 2D blob finder parameters

    +-------------------+----------------+-------------------------------+
    | **Parameters**    | Unit           | Description                   |